paulbrodersen/somnotate/README.md

 6. `05_manual_refinement.py`

-   Manually check (and refine where necessary) the automatically generated state annotations.
+   This script launches a simple GUI that facilitates manual quality control and refinement of the automatically generated state annotations.
+Press the key "?" to read the documentation for all available commands.

 Apart from these scripts, there are two additional files, `data_io.py` and `configuration.py`